puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 ### Installing two Forge Modules

-We will install two Puppet Labs supported modules: `puppetlabs-ntp` and `puppetlabs-registry`.
+We will install two Puppet Enterprise supported modules: `puppetlabs-ntp` and `puppetlabs-registry`.
 Supported modules are tested and maintained by Puppet Labs.

 * **On your control workstation**, point your browser to [http://forge.puppetlabs.com/puppetlabs/ntp](http://forge.puppetlabs.com/puppetlabs/nto).
 This is the Forge listing for a module that installs, configures, and manages the ntp service.